Battle of Alesia: Background

 In 58 BC, following his first consulship in 59 BC, Julius Caesar engineered his own appointment as proconsul (governor) of three Roman provinces by the First Triumvirate.
 These were Cisalpine Gaul (northern Italy), Illyricum (on the eastern coast of the Adriatic Sea) and Gallia Narbonensis (in southeastern France and the rest of France's Mediterranean coast).
 Although the proconsular term of office was meant to be one year, Caesar's governorship was for an unprecedented five years.
 He also had the command of four legions.

 Caesar engaged in the Gallic Wars (58–50 BC), which led to his conquest of Gaul beyond Gallia Narbonensis.
 When the Helvetii, a federation of tribes from what is now Switzerland, planned a migration to the Atlantic coast through Gaul, Caesar went to Geneva and forbade the Helvetii to move into Gaul.
 While he went to Gallia Cisalpina to collect three other legions, the Helvetii attacked the territories of the Aedui, Ambarri, and Allobroges, three Gallic tribes, which called for Caesar's help.
 Caesar and his Gallic allies defeated the Helvetii.
 The Gallic tribes then asked for Caesar to intervene against an invasion by the Suebi, a Germanic tribe.
-Caesar defeated the Suebi and, to demonstrate Roman power, crossed the Rhine in 56 BC.
+Caesar defeated the Suebi and, to demonstrate Roman power, crossed the Rhine in 55 BC.
 In 57 BC he intervened in intra-Gallic conflicts and marched on the Belgae of northern Gaul.
 From then on he conquered the Gallic peoples one by one.
-His successes in Gaul brought Caesar political prestige in Rome and great wealth through the spoils of wars and the sale of war captives as slaves.
+His successes in Gaul brought Caesar political prestige in Rome and great wealth through the spoils of war and the sale of war captives as slaves.

 Gallic existential concerns came to a head in 52 BC and caused the widespread revolt the Romans had long feared.
 The campaigns of 53 BC had been particularly harsh, and the Gauls feared for their prosperity.
 Previously, they had not been united, which had made them easy to conquer.
 But this changed in 53 BC, when Caesar announced that Gaul was now being treated as a Roman province, subject to Roman laws and religion.
 This was a subject of immense concern for the Gauls, who feared the Romans would destroy the Gallic holy land, which the Carnutes watched over.
 Each year the druids met there to mediate between the tribes on the lands considered the center of Gaul.
 A threat to their sacred lands was an issue that finally united the Gauls.
 Over the winter the charismatic king of the Arverni tribe, Vercingetorix, assembled an unprecedented grand coalition of Gauls.